 What Are the Main Parts of Your Heating Air Conditioning Unit?

-It may be worth investing in a new unit if your home’s air conditioner is a bit old and in need of repairs.
-A residential HVAC professional can help you determine the best option for your needs.
+It may be worth investing in a new unit if your home’s air conditioner is old and in need of repairs.
+A residential HVAC expert can help you select the right solution for your needs.

-Gas-powered air conditioners, also known as propane air conditioners, make use of natural gas for heating and condensers to run.
+Gas-powered air conditioners, also known as propane air conditioners make use of natural gas to heat and condensers to run.

 Evaporator

-The evaporator is made up of one or more copper coils that are tightly packed together.
-The refrigerant has a low pressure when it gets to the coils, which makes it easier to transfer heat.
+The evaporator consists of one or more copper coils that are tightly bonded.
+The refrigerant enters the coils at a low pressure, which makes it easier for it to transfer heat when it evaporates into gaseous state.

-A fan blows warm air through the coil that is used to evaporate the air.
-This air is cooled when heat is taken away from the evaporator.
-This reduces the temperature of your indoor air.
-The cooled air is then moved through your home’s ductwork system to every room, where it circulates until it returns to the air conditioning system through return ducts.
+A fan blows warm air from your home to the evaporator coil.
+The air is cooled by the removal of heat from the evaporator, which alters the refrigerant’s temperature and lowers your indoor air temperature.
+The cooled air is then moved through your home’s ductwork system to each room, where it circulates until it is returned to the air conditioning system via return ducts.

-The evaporator, in contrast to the compressor, requires to raise the boiling point of the refrigerant to a low temperature to achieve efficient air cooling.
-The evaporator also has its own fans to help achieve this goal.
+The evaporator, in contrast to the compressor, requires to raise the boiling point of the refrigerant to a lower temperature to ensure efficient air cooling.
+The evaporator makes use of its own fans to accomplish this final goal.

-The metering device of the evaporator assists to ensure that the refrigerant has the same amount of liquid inside it.
-The float on the low-side is designed to be open when there’s no liquid in the evaporator, and closes when it detects liquid entering the coils.
+The evaporator metering device ensures that the refrigerant in the liquid is always at the same level.
+The float on the low-side is designed to be open when there’s no liquid in the evaporator and it closes when it detects liquid entering the coils.

-There are two types of evaporators: Cased and uncased.
-The most popular type of evaporator that you will find in your home is a cased model.
-It is enclosed within the metal casing that surrounds the air conditioning unit.
-A non-cased evaporator is the same however it doesn’t come with the protective outer shell.
+There are two kinds of evaporators, noncased and cases-based.
+The most commonly used kind of evaporator you can find in your home is a cased model.
+It is housed inside the metal casing that surrounds the air conditioning unit.
+Uncased evaporators are similar to cased evaporators, but they don’t have an outer shell that is protected.

-Both evaporators share the same purpose but it’s crucial to select the one that will satisfy your home’s particular needs.
-For instance, certain models are better suited for more harsh working environments, whereas others are more suitable for more moderate conditions.
-Also, you should consider how easy it will be to clean and maintain the evaporator since this could save you time, money and effort in the long time.
+Both evaporators share the same purpose, however it is important to choose the one that will meet the specific requirements of your home.
+For example, some models are better suited for extreme working environments, while others are better suited for more moderate conditions.
+Think about how easy it would be to clean and maintain your evaporator.
+This can save you money, time and effort.

 Condenser

-Condensers are among the three primary components of your home’s cooling system.
-They help it work efficiently.
-The condenser is outside the house and connected to the evaporator via refrigerant pipes.
-It contains metal fins and fans which help to remove heat from the refrigerant which is being transferred from the evaporator.
-The heat that is removed from the refrigerant gas aids it to cool and turn back into liquid form.
+The condenser is among the three major components of the air conditioning system in your home that help keep it working efficiently.
+The condenser is located outside the house and is connected to the evaporator through refrigerant pipes.
+It is comprised of metal fins and fans that help remove heat from the refrigerant which is being transported from the evaporator.
+The heat removed helps the refrigerant to reduce in temperature and then transform to a liquid state.

 A compressor is attached to a condenser unit.
-It is used to pressurize low-pressure liquid refrigeration that has been pumped out of the evaporator coil.
-The squeezing action of the compressor raises the temperature of the coolant which then flows into the condenser coils to absorb heat that is not being absorbed by the air surrounding it.
-When the cooling process is complete, the refrigerant will be moved into the compressor, where it will be pressurized prior to being pumped back to the evaporator coil.
+It is used to pressurize low-pressure liquid refrigeration that has been pumped from the evaporator coil.
+The compressor’s squeezing action raises the temperature, which is then carried into the condenser to absorb the heat that is trapped in the air.
+After the cooling cycle is complete the refrigerant is pushed into the compressor, where it will be pumped under pressure before being sent back to the evaporator coil.

 Compressor

-There are a myriad of different kinds of HVAC compressors.
-Each comes with its own advantages and disadvantages.
-For example the reciprocating compressor features pistons that move upwards and downwards within the cylinder.
-This movement creates suction that draws in refrigerant.
-As the piston moves down, it reduces the volume of gas, and then a discharge valve is opened to release the refrigerant pressurized into the condenser coil.
+There are many different types of HVAC compressors and each has distinct advantages and disadvantages.
+For example, a reciprocating compressor has a piston that moves up and down within the cylinder.
+This action creates suction which draws in refrigerant.
+As the piston is moved down it reduces the volume of gas, and the discharge valve opens to let the refrigerant that is pressurized out into the condenser coil.

-This type of compressor has a clutch as well as a crankshaft that helps the piston in compressing the air.
-A rotary compressor comes with blades inside the cylinder, which assist in compressing the air.
-This kind of compressor is very quiet, which makes it a popular option for homes.
+This type of compressor includes a clutch and a crankshaft, which helps the piston to compress air.
+A rotary compressor is equipped with blades that are within the cylinder to assist in compressing the air.
+This kind of compressor is very quiet, making it a popular option for homes.

-Both types of HVAC compressors are designed to raise the temperature of the refrigerant liquid when it is compressed, ensuring that the vapor that exits the compressor is high-temperature and high-pressure.
-It is normal for heat to flow from high-temperature substances down to lower temperature substances, so the hot vapor will travel to the evaporator and return to its liquid state.
+Both kinds of HVAC compressors are designed to raise the temperature of the refrigerant liquid while it is compressed, ensuring that the vapor which exits the compressor is high-pressure and high-temperature.
+Heat naturally flows from high-temperature substances to lower temperature substances which is why the hot vapor will move into the evaporator, and then return to its liquid state.

-You can avoid the majority of AC problems by keeping up with your maintenance schedule.
-This will ensure that your equipment will last for many years and provide peace of mind that your home will always be comfortable.
-Griffith Energy Services can help you determine the best repair options should you experience a compressor problem.
+While you cannot avoid the chance of having problems with the compressor, you can avoid the majority of AC issues by keeping track of your maintenance schedule.
+This will allow your equipment to last for a long time, and it will give you peace of mind knowing that your home is always at ease.
+Griffith Energy Services can help you decide on the best repair options should you are experiencing a problem with your compressor.

 Thermostat

-The thermostat is your heating and cooling system’s brain, and it decides when and how the system turns on and off.
-It compared the temperature of the air to a set desired temperature.
-If it is off by one or two degrees the thermostat will send an electronic signal to bring it to bring it closer to the desired temperature.
-The majority of modern thermostats utilize the digital sensor, also known as a thermistor to gauge the temperature.
-The thermistor consists of two metals that expand in different ways when heated up which causes the metals to bend in an opposite direction.
-When the thermistor reaches the temperature that it is set it informs the circuit board that heating or AC should be switched on.
+The thermostat is the brain of your heating and cooling system, enabling it to regulate the timing and manner in which it turns on and off.
+It determines the temperature of the air and compares it to an established desired level.
+If it is off by just a few degrees, the thermostat will send an electronic signal to alter it to bring it closer to the desired temperature.
+The majority of modern thermostats measure temperature with the digital sensor, also known as the thermosistor.
+The thermistor is composed of two different metals that expand at different rates when they warm up and cause them to bend in opposite directions.
+When the thermistor is at its set temperature, it signals the circuit board to turn on your heating or AC system.

-Newer models of thermostats have touchscreens that make them simple to operate and program.
-Many thermostats are programmed to automatically cool and heat your home at certain times.
-This will save you from having to manually set them each day.
-Additionally, they offer information on energy usage so you can learn how to cut back on costs.
+Newer models of thermostats have touchscreens that make them easy to use and program.
+A lot of thermostats are programmed to automatically heat and cool your home at specific times.
+This means you don’t have to worry about having to set them manually each day.
+In addition, they provide reports on energy usage to help you figure out how to cut back on costs.

-If you have an older electromechanical model the method of operation is a bit more complicated.
-It is made up of a bimetallic piece that is attached to a vial by mercury.
-If the temperature changes, the mercury in a vial moves, either complete or breaking a circuit.
-When the vial tilts, the thermostat turns on the cooling and heating system.
+If you have an older electromechanical model the way it operates is a bit more complicated.
+It consists of a bimetallic piece that is bonded to a vial with mercury.
+If the temperature changes, it causes the mercury inside the vial to tilt, completing or interrupting an electrical circuit.
+When the vial tipping, the thermostat turns on the cooling and heating system.

-To ensure that your thermostat is in good condition It is essential to clean it regularly to remove any dust that may have accumulated.
-Also, ensure that it isn’t crooked or loose.
-In certain cases, the thermostat’s readings might be inaccurate due to a damaged or dirty evaporator coil.
-In this instance you’ll have to get a professional to fix the problem.
-If the problem is something else, such as blank screens it is possible to try changing the batteries or making sure that your breaker has not been tripped.
-This is a good example of how you can make your HVAC system more efficient by learning about it and optimizing its use.
+To keep your thermostat in good working order You must clean it frequently to get rid of any dust that may have accumulated.
+You must also ensure that it’s not tangled or unbalanced.
+In certain cases, the thermostat may be having issues with its readings because of an unclean evaporator coil or a damaged thermistor.
+In this instance you’ll have to call in an expert to fix the issue.
+If the issue is something else, like an unresponsive screen or a blank screen, you can try replacing the batteries or checking that your breaker has not been activated.
+This is an example of how your HVAC system will be more efficient if you take the time to learn about it and improve its use.

 Explore More